 3. Double Click the ellipse "..." directly under the Rule label and enter Recoverable Items

-TIP: This article only requires a single entry, however if needed additional entries can be added to meet your needs.
+TIP: This article only requires a single entry.
+However, if needed, additional entries can be added to the DigiScope Exchange management tool to meet your needs.
 For example if we wanted to include the "Inbox" along with the "Recoverable Items" folder we could add a second entry.

 4. Click the Save drop down and select the "Save As" option and the filter name dialog appears as shown here